Most popular search tools:

 The UPEI Library spends over a million dollars annually on purchases and subscriptions for a vast range of print and electronic publications.
-Having lawfully acquired this material on behalf of our users, we expect to be able to take every reasonable measure to share it with them, through lending and or via of the database / e-book / e-journal platforms outlined above.
+Having lawfully acquired this material on behalf of our users, we expect to be able to take every reasonable measure to share it with them, whether through lending and or via of the database / e-book / e-journal platforms outlined above.
 But what is “reasonable”?
 It is here that fair dealing comes into play.

 In its landmark 2004 ruling in CCH Canadian Ltd. v. the Law Society of Upper Canada (sometimes referred to as the “CCH Decision”), the Supreme Court of Canada affirmed fair dealing as a user right under the Copyright Act, and laid out the following six-point test of “fairness”:

 (a) the purpose of the proposed copying, including whether it is for research, private study, review, criticism or news reporting [education, parody, and satire were added to the list of purposes in 2012];

 (e) the nature of the work, including whether it is published or unpublished; and

 The Supreme Court's support for fair dealing as a user right was strongly reaffirmed in its "pentalogy" of rulings on five copyright-related cases, issued in July, 2012, and, again, in the Court's July, 2021 York University v.
 Access Copyright decision.